okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/rule-sets/index.md

 #### Usage example

-The following request would delete a Rule Set with an `id` value of `rst30qv3igD5OpiL50g7`.
+The following request would delete a Policy with an `id` value of `rst30qv3igD5OpiL50g7`.

 ##### Request